Towson High School: Athletics

 Michael Phelps, as a 15-year-old student at Towson High School, competed in the 2000 Olympics, the youngest American male swimmer to do so, and in 2001 he became the youngest man ever to set a world record in swimming.

-The traditional rivals of Towson High School's Generals are the Lions of nearby Dulaney High School.

 Notable alumni

 The school's alumni association, founded in 1907, says it is "one of the oldest, continuous, public school alumni associations in the U.S.".
 Well-known alumni include: